Buy tickets online to visit Milan Cathedral (Duomo di Milano) and the roof terraces of the largest Gothic church in the world.

 At the time of its consecration in the late 16th century, the exterior of the church was still bare and undecorated.
 Although at this time already well out of fashion, the exterior was decorated in the flamboyant high and later Neo-Gothic style.
 An incomplete Renaissance facade was removed and replaced with the white marble gothic facade on the orders of Napoleon Buonaparte, who was crowned King of Italy here in 1805.
 (Erroneous expectations that the French treasury would finance the work sped up construction significantly.)

-The high gothic exterior decorations include nearly 2300 statues, 135 spires, nearly a hundred gargoyles, and endless architectural details.
+The high gothic cathedral exterior decorations include nearly 2300 statues, 135 spires, nearly a hundred gargoyles, and endless architectural details.
 Many of the biblical scenes are fairly easy to read but many visitors are unfamiliar with events from the lives of various saints.
-Guides often point out the more interesting ones to tour groups making it worth eavesdropping if not taking a tour, or carry a good guidebook.
+Guides often point out the more interesting ones to educational tours making it worth eavesdropping if not taking a tour or carrying a good guidebook.

 Measurements of Milan Cathedral